LoginRadius/python-sdk/README.md

 <h6 id="UnlockAccountByToken-put-"> Auth Unlock Account by Access Token (PUT)</h6>
- This API is used to allow a customer with a valid access token to unlock their account provided that they successfully pass the prompted Bot Protection challenges.
+ This API is used to allow a customer with a valid access token to unlock their account, provided that they successfully pass the prompted Bot Protection challenges.
 The Block or Suspend block types are not applicable for this API.
-For additional details see our Auth Security Configuration documentation.You are only required to pass the Post Parameters that correspond to the prompted challenges.
+For additional details, see our Auth Security Configuration documentation.
+It is only required to pass the Post Parameters that correspond to the prompted challenges.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-unlock-account-by-access-token/)

  ```